-This publication highlights the family businesses in Kuwait as such businesses represent significant weight and impact on the local economics.
+This publication highlights the family businesses in Kuwait as such businesses represent significant weight and impact on local economics.

 The family businesses in Kuwait in particular and the GCC in general began to pay attention to succession plans as part of their strategies for managing their business for the long run.

 The traditional pattern of the life cycle of a family business is to continue for over three generations at maximum, starting with the founding dean, moving to the developer generation who accompanies the founding dean and has been inspired by his experiences, then to the third generation, to whom the shares of business ownership go as an inheritance.
-The continuation of such businesses is subject to the harmony between the heirs regarding the future goals.
+The continuation of such businesses is subject to the harmony between the heirs regarding future goals.
 If there was a positive harmony, they will be able to legally restructure the business and adopt organizational management systems.
-If there was no enough harmony, difficulties will soon emerge and the family business will deteriorate and eventually vanish.
+If there was not enough harmony, difficulties will soon emerge and the family business will deteriorate and eventually vanish.

 Time for Succession Planning in Family Businesses

 The most important element to focus on is to think of the right time.
-The question here is when the time is best suited for retirement or the introduction of the next generation to management, especially as such generation will not have the same experience.
-This will require the transfer to be in a gradual process to ensure successful transfer of powers.
+The question here is when the time is best suited for retirement or the introduction of the next generation to management, especially as such a generation will not have the same experience.
+This will require the transfer to be in a gradual process to ensure a successful transfer of powers.
 This time is often the most critical for any business.
-Therefore it is important to allocate enough time, effort, and expertise to pass such critical phase.
+Therefore it is important to allocate enough time, effort, and expertise to pass such a critical phase.

 Corporate Governance in Family Businesses

 Companies Decree-Law No. 25 of 2012 as amended by Law No. 97 of 2013 has been issued in Kuwait to require, in Article 216, business entities to apply the corporate governance rules issued by the relevant local regulators.